 In her research, Angela Duckworth found that the successful and resilient people had one thing in common; They had all made a connection between what they were doing as an individual and something bigger than themselves.

 Whether that something bigger was their friends, family, or even society this connection enabled them to persevere when the going got tough.

-So we have created a free printable that will allow your child to find the purpose in whatever they are doing.
 Why not spend an hour or two helping your child to make the connections that will help them to become more resilient?